djbartos93/Quartz/README.md

 This app has builtin SSO for a discourse forum.
 To use, change the name of disourse_sso_controler.rb.example to discourse_sso_controler.rb and edit the defaults

 ### Deployment

+### Dev setup

+To work on Quartz you need to run a few commands, I am assuming you already have ruby installed on your machine

+1. npm install to download the theme
+2. run rails active_storage:install (this may not be needed, but it wont hurt to run again)
+3. bundle install
+4. rake db:migrate and you should be good to go!
+  1. to skip manually creating an admin user you can run rake db:seed to create the default admin user listed below

+##### Default admin user if running rake db:seed

+**NOTE!
+If you do run the seed command, you MUST change the email and password, they are stored in plain text in this repo.
+I am not responsible if you deply this app publicly and use the default admin credentials.**

+Username/email: admin@example.com

+password: admin1234

 ## Style development / css editing